 The Grace Ear Warmer is perfect for keeping your ears warm on those colder fall or winter days.
 I love that I can rock my ponytail or messy bun while still keeping my ears warm, and that little twist in the front is so cute and stylish!

 This is an easy crochet pattern, perfect for beginners!
 If you know how to do the double crochet stitch, you can make this ear warmer!
 This crochet pattern works up quickly and doesn’t take much yarn, so it is a great stash busting pattern.

-The Ad-Free PDF printable version of this pattern is available to purchase in my Etsy or Ravelry shops.
+The Ad-Free PDF printable version of this pattern is available to purchase in both my Etsy or Ravelry shops.
 The paid version contains additional photo tutorials as well as written instructions in American Standard terms.
 Click the buttons below to grab your copy.

 Grace Ear Warmer Crochet Pattern: